beranradek/overview-repo/overview-repo-sql/README.md

 Entity mapper describes:
   * name of database table to store the entities in,
-  * persisted attributes of an entity and the way they are read from an entity and written to an existing entity (one-by-one so the updated entity is returned for each updated attribute),
+  * persisted attributes of an entity and the way they are read from an entity,
   * how a new entity can be created,
   * how filtering conditions are constructed from a filter object if there are any filtering requirements (we will cover filtering criteria later in a moment; basically, the filter object can be anything suitable to you).